 Minimum Usage Requirements

-Where possible, we recommend choosing a mobile network that only requires you to use your phone every 270 days.
+Where possible, we’d recommend choosing a mobile network that only requires you to use your phone every 270 days.
 For a wider selection of mobile networks, you can also consider mobile networks that require you to use your phone every 180 days.

 In the UK, there are only four network coverage providers: EE, O2, Three and Vodafone.
-All other companies offering a mobile service are known as virtual network operators (MVNOs for short).
-Virtual network operators piggyback on one of the four coverage providers, so you’ll get the same underlying coverage as when using the host mobile network directly (e.g. customers on ASDA Mobile get the same coverage as customers on EE).
+All other mobile networks are known as virtual network operators (MVNOs) and piggyback on one of the four network coverage providers.
+This means you’ll get the same coverage as on the underlying network (so for instance, customers on 1pMobile will get coverage from EE and customers on giffgaff will get coverage from O2).

 The availability of customer support can be another important thing to consider when choosing a Pay As You Go network.